elct9620/pdf64/README.md

 - Convert PDF files to Base64 encoded images
 - Support for adjusting image density and quality
 - Support for password-protected PDF files
+- Option to merge all pages into a single image
 - RESTful API interface
 - Docker container support